 |Policy Title||Official title of Policy|

 The university officer and/or officials who approve(s) a university Policy.
 This will be the president or the Board of Trustees.
-(Policy coordinator will add.)
+(Policy Office will add.)

 |Entities Affected by this Policy||

 Specify those impacted by your Policy.

 A brief statement should be provided indicating who should observe the Policy, who may be affected by the Policy, and/or who should understand the Policy in order to perform his/her job.